husnyjiffry/WebAssure/README.md

 ## How to Add New Tests

+> **Tip:**
+>
+> The included example tests (both TestNG and BDD) are meant to help you get started.
+Use them as a guide for structure, naming, and best practices when adding your own tests.

 1. **Create/Update a Page Object** for the new page/section.
 2. **Add/Update an Actions class** for user flows.
 3. **Write a test class** in `component/` or `e2e/` using the actions layer.